 To get sunscreen stains out we’ve heard that OxyClean or another enzyme-breaking cleaner can work the stains out.

 We no longer use Parabens or Vitamin A in any of our products.
 Most of our products never have contained either of these ingredients including our Original Sunscreen Lotions, our PRO line, and our Baby Bum line.
-A few of our products did originally contain these FDA and SCF approved ingredients, but due to consumer’s misconceptions of the scientific evidence we decided to remove the ingredients in question.

 Put our After Sun Lotion in the refrigerator and find a quiet place to enjoy it.
 You’re welcome.